Louis Oosthuizen: European Tour

+PGA Tour

+Oosthuizen after winning the 2010 Open Championship at St Andrews.

 Oosthuizen was runner-up at the 2012 Masters Tournament.
 In the final round, he scored an albatross on the second hole of Augusta National Golf Club.
 This was only the fourth ever albatross in Masters history, and the first to be televised, as well as the first ever on that hole.
 Oosthuizen took the outright lead of the tournament with this exceptional shot, and maintained the lead until caught on the 16th hole, by Bubba Watson.
 He was eventually defeated by Watson on the second hole of a sudden-death playoff.
 He won his fifth European Tour title at the Maybank Malaysian Open the following week.
 In the second event of the 2012 PGA Tour FedEx Cup Playoffs, the Deutsche Bank Championship, Oosthuizen held the 54-hole lead by three strokes and came close to his first victory on US soil, finishing second to Rory McIlroy by one shot.
 On 10 September 2012, he reached the top 10 of the Official World Golf Ranking for the first time in his career.
 He finished the season ranked third on the Race to Dubai.

 On 13 January 2013, he won the Volvo Golf Champions, shooting a six-under-par 66 final round to win the title by one stroke.

 In January 2014, he retained the Volvo Golf Champions title by one shot over Branden Grace.